dolittle/Runtime/README.md

 ## VSCode

+We have readymade tasks for VSCode.
+Press `F1` and type `Run Tasks` and select `Tasks: Run Tasks` to see the tasks.
-From the `Build` submdoule there is also a .vscode folder that gets a symbolic link for the root.
-This means you can open the root of the repository directly in Visual Studio Code and start building.
-There are quite a few build tasks, so click F1 and type "Run Tasks" and select the "Tasks: Run Tasks" option and then select the build task you want to run.
-It is folder sensitive and will look for the nearest `.csproj` file based on the file you have open.
+They are folder sensitive and will look for the nearest `.csproj` file based on the file you have open.
 If it doesn't find it, it will pick the `.sln` file instead.

-## More details
+## More

-To learn more about the projects of Dolittle and how to contribute, please go [here](https://github.com/dolittle/Home).

-## Getting Started

 Go to our [documentation site](http://www.dolittle.io) and learn more about the project and how to get started.
-Samples can also be found [here](https://github.com/Dolittle-Samples).
+Samples can be found in [dolittle-samples](https://github.com/Dolittle-Samples).
-You can find entropy projects [here](https://github.com/Dolittle-Entropy).
+Our entropy projects are in [dolittle-entropy](https://github.com/Dolittle-Entropy).

 # Issues and Contributing
+Issues and contributions are always welcome!

-To learn how to contribute please read our [contributing](https://dolittle.io/contributing/) guide.
+To learn how to contribute, please read our [contributing](https://dolittle.io/docs/contributing/) guide.

-File issues to our [Home](https://github.com/dolittle/Home/issues) repository.